How to Host a Bingo Night Fundraiser

-There’s nothing saying you need to hire a venue—if your event is quite a small affair, you might be able to squeeze into someone’s house or garden.
+There’s nothing saying you need to hire a venue- if your event is quite a small affair, you might be able to squeeze into someone’s house or garden.

 Alternatively, school, church and village halls are all ideal options for hosting a few more people.
 If you can drum up enough interest and set your ticket prices right, then the money you make should more than cover the venue costs, with plenty left over for charity.

 Think about tables, chairs and spacing at your venue, before deciding on optimal numbers for the event.
-A hired venue can usually give you some idea—they will have a maximum capacity as part of their fire regulations—but you don’t want people turning up to find that there isn’t anywhere for them to sit!
+A hired venue can usually give you some idea- they will have a maximum capacity as part of their fire regulations- but you don’t want people turning up to find that there isn’t anywhere for them to sit!

-Make sure to ticket your event, and keep track of the amount that have been bought.
+If your event is on the bigger side, make sure to ticket your event, and keep track of the amount that have been bought.
 That way, if you haven’t sold out, there’s a chance to spread the word that tickets can be purchased on the door.